R-dVL/cat-detector/README.md

 # Cat Detector
-Movement detector with Telegram controls and notifications used to spy my cats when I'm not at home.
+Motion detector with Telegram controls and notifications used to spy on my cats when I'm not at home.
 ## Requirements
 ---
 - Webcam